Gandzya/java-selenide-automation/README.md

 ## How to run

-To run tests you don't need to download anything, Selenide downloads chromedriver itself.
+To run tests you don't need to download anything addidtional excep of JDK21 and maven, Selenide downloads chromedriver itself.
+`mvn clean test` should run tests.

 ## Environment